Prometric HAAD/DHA/MOH MOCK TEST - 1

 59.

-A nurse is caring for a client with a fracture of the head of the femur.
-The health care provider places the client in a Buck extension.
-What explanation does the nurse give the client for why the traction is being used?
+A client is admitted with a fracture of the head of the femur.
+The health care provider applies a Buck extension traction.
+What explanation should the nurse give the client regarding the purpose of the traction?

 60.